Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 All in One SEO for WordPress is the best WordPress SEO plugin on the market and allows you to easily control your site’s appearance in search results.

-Once you have installed the plugin, you’ll see a set up wizard.
-It is quite self-explanatory but if you need help, then follow our guide on setting up All in One SEO tutorial.
+Once you have installed the plugin, you will see a setup wizard.
+It is quite self-explanatory, but if you need help, then follow our guide on setting up All in One SEO.

-Next, you need to visit the Posts » Categories page and click on the ‘Edit’ link below the category that you want to exclude.
+Next, you need to visit the Posts » Categories page on your WordPress dashboard and click on the ‘Edit’ link below the category that you want to exclude.

 Edit category

-On the Edit Category page, you need to scroll down to the All in One SEO section and switch to the Advanced tab.
+On the Edit Category page, you need to scroll down to the All in One SEO section.

 block search engines from indexing a category page in WordPress

 From here, you need to turn off the ‘Default Settings’ option next to the Robots Setting.
-You’ll now see options to tell search engines not to follow and index this category.
+You will now see options to tell search engines not to follow and index this category.

 Once finished, don’t forget to click on the ‘Update’ button to save your settings.